OHDSI/ETL-LambdaBuilder/docs/IBM_CCAE_MDCR/CCAE_MDCR_stem_lab.md

 ## Change Log
 ### July 15, 2021
 * Mapping added to VALUE_AS_CONCEPT_ID

+### August 9, 2021
+  * VALUE_SOURCE_VALUE is now created by concatenating result, resultcat, and abnormal

 ### July 13, 2021
 * Changed logic referring to how lab result source values should be represented in the CDM: